Landlords, developers and investors will likely be asking the following questions about accommod8 and our lettings and management service.

-Why should I use accommod8 to manage my property?
+Why should I instruct accommod8 to manage my property?

-accommod8 provides student landlords and developers with comprehensive property management services from our agency located in the University Quarter in Liverpool city centre.
+accommod8 provides student landlords, developers and investors with a comprehensive letting and property management service.
 The trained agency team have extensive knowledge and experience in this increasingly competitive and regulated part of the private rented sector.

 Are my interests and property assets safe with you?